rtdi/hanawebide/README.md

-# hanaappserver
+# Hana WebIDE
-A foundation to build Hana based applications
+A prototype to start a discussion how the Hana WebIDE should have been built.